craigpastro/pg_uuidv7/README.md

 # pg_uuidv7

 This is an experimental Postgres extension to generate v7 UUIDs.
-Created with [pgrx](https://github.com/tcdi/pgrx), it is just a thin wrapper around the Rust [uuid](https://docs.rs/uuid/latest/uuid/) crate.
+Created with [pgrx](https://github.com/tcdi/pgrx), it is a thin wrapper around the Rust [uuid](https://docs.rs/uuid/latest/uuid/) crate.

 ## Usage